danchalifa/recetas-de-mama/README.md

 2. Run `npm install` to install all dependencies.
 3. Run `npm start` to start the app

+## How to run Elastic Search
+1. Run docker-compose-elastic.yml

 ## Check if they are connected
 1. With the two apps running, open your browser in http://localhost:3000/.
 2. Enjoy!